Charliechin/ESP32-WebServer-DeepSleep/README.md

 The ESP32 is going to take a picture with the flash ON and then go to sleep for a minute.
 Modify this parameter if you want to take less or more frequent pictures.

+## Storage

+I am using the onboard SD card reader that comes with the ESP32-cam.